cosmasgicter/mihas/README.md

 ### Prerequisites
 - Node.js 18+ and npm
 - Supabase account and project
-- Vercel account (for API deployment)
+- Netlify account (for deployment)

 ### Installation